Sawangg/kronos/README.md

 - Can be used with a variety of assets (Stocks, Crypto, ...)
 - Able to simulate down to a precision of 1 nanosecond for HFT strategies

-## TODO

-- Support for derivatives (Futures, Options, Warrants, ...)
-- Configurable slippage for a more realistic result
-- Supports multiple instruments in one simulation for complex strategies
-- Visualize your strategy how you wish using websockets
-- Support multiple programming languages to create your strategy
-- Support L2 data for a better overview of the order book
-- Support other data types like FIX

 > [!NOTE]
 > You should be careful about stock split in your data if it isn't ajusted, it might falsify the result of the simulation